Indigenous peoples in Colombia: Struggle for rights

-In 1986 the concept of pobreza absoluta was introduced in the nation, during a situation of crisis of governability and the escalation of the problems concerning the armed conflict.
-With the politics of struggle against poverty the presence of the state was tried to be consolidated in zones which were considered 'marginal', especially those areas including Indigenous population.
+In 1986, the concept of pobreza absoluta was introduced in the nation during a crisis of governability and an escalation of problems concerning the armed conflict.
+With the politics of struggle against poverty, the state tried to consolidate its presenece in zones thatwere considered "marginal," especially those areas including Indigenous people.

-Politics between 1986 and 1990 tried to rehabilitate the marginal zones and their integration to achieve development; specific institutions were set up to work with Indigenous communities, seeing them as farmer communities which habits and forms of production had to be modernized.
-As a consequence, the Indigenous minorities revolted, arguing that it was not up to them to reintegrate but it was the state that had to reform his ideas and recognize them as the original Colombian population.
+Policies between 1986 and 1990 tried to rehabilitate the marginal zones and their integration to achieve development.
+Specific institutions were set up to work with Indigenous communities, which were seen as farmer communities whose habits and forms of production had to be modernized.
+As a consequence, the Indigenous minorities revolted and argued that it was not up to them to reintegrate but for the state to reform its ideas and recognize the people as the original Colombians.

-The goal was to solve the crisis of governability by eliminating poverty, without excluding local necessities and impulse development from out of the perspective of diversity.
-The Indigenous communities were considered to be marginal sectors in disadvantage, a highly retarded population which had to be incorporated and integrated in greater society.
-The Indigenous people were not seen as a part of the diversity of the nation which participation was needed for the construction of it.
-This conception has survived since the colonization of the continent until now: generally, the Indigenous and also the black diversity is still seen as a negative element which has to be reduced or completely wiped out to guarantee the development and the modernization of Latin American societies.
+The goal was to solve the crisis of governability by eliminating poverty without excluding local necessities and to encourage development from the perspective of diversity.
+The Indigenous communities were considered to be marginal sectors in disadvantage and highly retarded populations, which had to be incorporated and integrated in greater society.
+The Indigenous people were not seen as a part of the diversity of the nation whose participation was needed for its construction.
+That conception has survived since the colonization of the continent until now; Indigenous and black people are generally still seen as negative elements, whose diversity needs to be reduced or wiped out to guarantee Latin American societies' development and modernization.

-Despite the Constitution of 1991 with the introduction of the multi-ethnic and multicultural character of the Colombian nation, the contemporary relation between the state and the Indigenous communities seems to be contradictory, particularly because of the presence of the demands of autonomy of the latter.
-Until today the Colombian government has recognized the Indigenous groups only as communities, meaning that they are considered to be culturally diverse and therefore require a different political treatment to be able to integrate them in national society.
-Different forms of participation have been assigned to the communities, but always in conformity with legal and constitutional regulations of the state, defined and established throughout history.
-Though the 1990s were a decade of mobilization and in some way a victory in terms of neoliberal multiculturalism, after twenty years of the Constitution of 1991 people have realized the need of turning to other forms of mobilization, more than legal mobilization.
-It has been shown that the recognition of equality is not enough; Indigenous peoples have also demanded their right to difference, that is, access to particular rights as Indigenous communities.
+Despite the Constitution of 1991 introducing the multiethnic and multicultural character of the Colombian nation, the contemporary relation between the state and the Indigenous communities seems to be contradictory, particularly since the communities demand autonomy.
+The Colombian government has always recognized the Indigenous groups only as communities since they are considered to be culturally diverse and to require therefore different political strategies to be integrated in the national society.

+Different forms of participation have been assigned to the communities but always in conformity with the state's legal and constitutional regulations, as has defined and established throughout history.
+The 1990s were a decade of mobilization and, in some way, a victory in terms of neoliberal multiculturalism, but 20 years of the Constitution of 1991 has made people realize the need to turn to other forms of mobilization, more than legal mobilization.
+They have seen that the recognition of equality is not enough, and Indigenous peoples have also demanded their right to difference: access to particular rights as Indigenous communities.